drshahizan/SECP3843/submission/myzanazifah/question4/question4.md

 #### Dataset: Stories

 ## Question 4 (a)
 The machine learning that I will implement for my dataset is K-Means Clustering which is an unsupervised machine learning algorithm used to group a dataset into k clusters.
-For this project, I will be using Colab.
+For this project, I will be using Colab to do the code.
+The file is attached [here](https://github.com/drshahizan/SECP3843/blob/main/submission/myzanazifah/question4/files/code/q4.ipynb).

 1. Import Database
    - Install pymongo by running the code below: